itiligent/OpenWRT-Raspi-TravelRouter/README.md

 When connected, browse to http://10.1.10.1 to reach the OpenWRT Luci GUI.
 Use Luci to add an OpenWRT admin password and **change the SSID name to something stealthy**.

  - To configure an upstream hotel wifi network as WAN, in Luci look for the **Travelmate** page.
- - If using a tethered phone or direct ethernet for WAN, internet access will automatically be shared by the travel-router's new & stealthy SSID.
+ - If using a tethered phone or direct ethernet for WAN, internet access will automatically be shared by the travel-router's SSID.

 ---